KarthikeyanCode/ESP32/ESP32/Arduino IDE/Traffic_Light_Controller/README.md

 - We run the HTTP server in first core (PRO_CPU(0)) and the traffic light tasks in the second core (APP_CPU(1)), so both are independent of each other but the information is shared.

-- HTTP server part is still under development.
+- HTTP server is simple as of now, it contains the state if the machine and the traffic status in the highway as measured by the ultrasonic sensor.